HakaiInstitute/csv-to-netcdf/README.md

 # CSV to NetCDF converter

-This is a simple Python3 to convert CSV to NetCDF using xarray
+This is a simple Python3 script to convert CSV to NetCDF using xarray

 ## Installation